pariz/gountries/readme.md

   // Norway

   ////////////////////////////////////
-  // Find all subdivions for Sweden //
+  // Find all subdivisons for Sweden //
   ////////////////////////////////////

   subdivisions := sweden.SubDivisions()